trey-rosius/package-delivery-microservice/README.md

 `diagrdi dev start -f dev-<project-name>.yaml`

 This command starts all diagrid app ids in your project.
-At this point, we only have the user-service app ID.
+At this point, we only have the `user-service` app Id.
 We'll add more app ids as we progress through the workshop.

-Also, bear in mind that each app id represents a service within our microservice api.

-- Each service has to be independently deployable.
-- Communication between services have to be done over clearly defined API's and Events.
-- Services within the microservice have to be isolated and decoupled.

-In order to adhere to the above microservices standards, we'll use Docker to build and deploy our microservices in a consistent and isolated manner to AWS Apprunner.

-Docker has a ton of advantanges, which makes it a good choice for this use case.

 # N.B

 > The following sections would highlight code fragments(NOT THE COMPLETE CODE) used in creating different endpoints.

-> Please access the complete code on the github directory.
+> Please access the complete code on the [github directory](https://github.com/trey-rosius/package-delivery-microservice/tree/master).

 > You'll also be required to do a couple of exercises throughout this workshop session.
 Don't worry, the exercises will only involve stuff we've previously covered.